The Daily Bible Reading

 The Digging Deeper Daily (3D) reading plan follows a blended chronological and thematic approach to reading the whole Bible.
-Every day you will read two Old Testament passages (usually in differing genres, prose and poetry) and one New Testament passage.
+Using just 20 minutes every day, you will read two Old Testament passages (usually in differing genres, prose and poetry) and one New Testament passage.
 This plan will help you see the unified message of the Old and New Testaments.
 For more about the 3D reading plan see below.

 - Choose a reading plan with daily variety.
 The Bible contains several different genres of writing, and some are much more difficult to digest than others.
 Poetry is a harder genre to read, and so I often am not in the mood to read 4 chapters of poetry in single sitting.
 But reading one chapter per day works well.
 The variety built into the DDD reading plan will keep you from getting bogged down in certain historical sections, difficult chapters of prophecy, or poetry.